Finite-time scaling for epidemic processes with power-law superspreading events: Introduction

-In this paper we show that a simple branching-process model teaches important lessons to understand spreading in infectious diseases, in particular {power-law superspreading} and its degree of universality.
-Branching processes have been used before in epidemiology \cite{Lipsitch,Lloyd_superspreading} and are more convenient than compartmental models \cite{Hill_epidemics,Pastor_rmp} when it is required to count the number of individual cases.
-First, we introduce the well-known continuous-time branching process; then, we study it for the infinite-variance case using a shifted power-law distribution and a rather general power-law tailed distribution.
-We find that a finite-time scaling law provides a universal description of power-law superspreading in terms of a unique scaling function that is independent on model parameters. {The finite-time scaling illustrates how a continuous phase transition separating a subcritical and a supercritical phase only emerges in the infinite-time limit (which is analogous to the thermodynamic limit).} Next, we compare with the case of finite-variance spreading, with some counterintuitive results arising in the comparison.
+First, we introduce the well-known continuous-time branching process; then, we study it for the infinite-variance case using a rather general family of power-law-tailed distributions.
+We find that a finite-time scaling law provides a universal description of power-law superspreading in terms of a unique scaling function that is independent on model parameters. {The finite-time scaling illustrates how a continuous phase transition separating a subcritical and a supercritical phase only emerges in the limit of infinite time (which plays the role of a thermodynamic limit).} Next, we compare with the case of finite-variance spreading, with some counterintuitive results arising in the comparison.
 Finally, we identify and quantify the hazard potentially arising from power-law superspreading.